Plans & Pricing

 The Silicon Valley firm representing leading venture capital firms and startups uses Gavel to build 10 legal tools for internal and client use.

-Wilson Sonsini has always been a law firm at the forefront of legal technology, representing innovative startups and leading venture capital firms.
-This summer, they took this a step further by immersing partners, associates and summer associates in Gavel, the no-code platform for building legal applications.
+Wilson Sonsini has long been at the forefront of legal technology, representing innovative startups and leading venture capital firms.
+This summer, the firm took its commitment to innovation a step further by immersing partners, associates, and summer associates in Gavel—the no-code platform for building legal applications.

-As part of what the firm calls the "Build a Bot" program, attorneys across the organization worked together to build out "legal bots" in a variety of different practice areas.
-Some of these legal tools will be used internally at the firm, and others will be client-facing, with an eye toward collaboration, immersing the client further in the legal process.
+As part of its “Build a Bot” program, attorneys from across the firm collaborated to develop legal bots in a variety of practice areas.
+Some of these tools will be used internally, while others will be client-facing, aiming to enhance collaboration and further immerse clients in the legal process.

-The firm has automated at least 10 different areas, and plans to automate more, ranging from basic NDAs to M&A docs, including:
+So far, the firm has automated at least ten different legal areas, with plans for more.
+These projects range from basic NDAs to M&A documents, including:

-The summer associates also created bots that make decisions, as opposed to just generating documents.
-For example, one group of summer associates built a "CFIUS bot."
-It determines whether a transaction is subject to the purview of the Committee on Foreign Investment in the United States ("CFIUS").
+Summer associates also developed bots that go beyond document generation to make legal decisions.
+For instance, one team built a “CFIUS bot” that determines whether a transaction falls under the jurisdiction of the Committee on Foreign Investment in the United States (CFIUS).

-Summer associates worked directly in Gavel's "Builder" platform (which doesn't require any coding knowledge or technical expertise) to automate these document drafting processes in lieu of a summer brief-writing requirement.
-Gavel's team of engineers and former lawyers (Gavel CEO Dorna Moini is a former Big Law associate) provided guidance and inspiration along the way.
+Instead of the traditional summer brief-writing requirement, summer associates worked directly in Gavel’s “Builder” platform—which requires no coding knowledge—to automate these document drafting processes.
+Gavel’s team of engineers and former lawyers, including CEO Dorna Moini, herself a former Big Law associate, provided guidance and inspiration along the way.
 "We're really excited about how well the summer associates dove into the substantive law and how complex and functional the tools they built are," said Moini.

 The program will give summer associates a reason to work with experienced lawyers, said David Wang, Wilson Sonsini’s chief innovation officer.
 But it is also an effort to build early believers in the firm’s efficiency efforts.